jeremiablut/Eclipse/README.md

 > - **/timer restart** restarts the timer
 > - **/timer togglemode** switches between analog and digital timer mode

-### Freecam
+## Freecam
 This Feature adds a Freecam to fly around like in Creative Mode while the Player does not move.
+The Freecam is movable by W, A, S, D, Left Shift and Space.
+These Key Binds can be changed in the Settings.
 >- **/freecam toggle** toggles freecam
 >- **/freecam speed** controls the speed of the Freecam
->- **/freecam smoothie** controls the way the Freecam floats after you release the key
+>- **F4** toggles Freecam

 ### Highlighting other Players with Eclipse Mod
 This feature highlights Players with Eclipse Mod with an EP (and with different Ranks --> upcoming) before name.